-Have you determined what your goals are for your social media marketing?
+Have you determined what your goals are for your social media strategy?
 Of course, we all want to drive more sales, but social media is more about connecting with customers, building relationships, brand awareness and customer service.
 You will need to build trust and loyalty before you start seeing new sales from your efforts.

 You need to remember that your presence on social is another extension of your brand.
 If you are inconsistent with your messages, replies, and content, that will reflect poorly on your business.
 Make sure that everything you post (new or curated) is something that aligns with what you believe.
 Be sure your voice (the tone and feel of the words you use on social) reflect your brand personality (serious, fun, friendly or quirky).
 Folks may have started following you on social because they have heard of your brand before and like you, but if you aren't meeting their expectations, you may lose their interest.

 Think about the reasons YOU might follow a brand on social media?
 Are they providing you with interesting articles that educate?
 Do they post fun videos or gifs that entertain you?
 Remember the term "EDUTAINMENT" - Education and Entertainment.
 Provide content that your followers perceive as valuable, and you will likely retain your audience.

 Some of the top reasons people unfollow a brand include: